 Also, I cannot stress enough how important is to bring a straw hat to protect yourself from the sun.
-And it also looks good in photos.
+Not to mention that it also looks good in photos.

 However, bear in mind that the Maldives is also a Muslim country.
 So you should pack at least a maxi dress, or some flowy pants and a scarf (not for your head, but rather to cover your arms and cleavage since most summer clothes have straps) for when you are at Male airport or if you plan to leave the resort to visit any of the local islands.

-If you like to do snorkeling, I highly encourage you to buy a one-piece swimsuit with sleeves like this one.
-This is because your back and shoulders will almost always be at the surface of the water so these areas will be more prone to sunburn.
+If you love snorkeling, I highly encourage you to buy a one-piece swimsuit with sleeves like this one.
+This is because your back and shoulders will almost always be at the water’s surface, so these areas will be more prone to sunburn.

 I had this happen during my trip there and it was not fun.
 For the 2nd snorkeling trip to see manta rays, I actually took a t-shirt over my bathing suit to protect my shoulders (that’s a trick too).

 Beach towels are not necessary in most cases, since hotels will usually provide you with them.
 Having said this, if you have long thick hair, a microfiber one might come in handy.
 And it doesn’t take up a lot of space in your luggage either.